 8 Prime Benefits Delivered By Lavender Essential Oil

-Finding Its Way Into Just About Everything
+Finds Its Way Into Just About Everything

-Lavender essential oil is harvested from the lavender plant's flowers, usually (though not always) via steam distillation.
+Lavender essential oil is harvested from the lavender plant's flowers usually (though, not always) via steam distillation.
 Lavender flowers have long been known for their pleasant aroma, and the plant has often been used as a key component in making potpourri.
 The essential oil distilled from the plant is a traditional component used in many perfumes.

 Lavender oil is a popular and versatile tool for aromatherapy as well as other aromatic products.
 Lavender essential oil finds its way into products like aromatherapy oil, lotion, soap, infusions, and more.
 The oil is an excellent mixer that can be productively combined with some other essential oils, like pine, cedarwood, geranium, nutmeg, and clary sage.